 - The horror classic film Freaks

-- Northanger Abbey by Jane Austen (1817) is actually a parody of The Mysteries of Udolpho, which was already in some ways a parody of the Gothic tradition.
+- Northanger Abbey by Jane Austen (1817) is a parody of The Mysteries of Udolpho, which was already in some ways a parody of the Gothic tradition.
 Jane Austen parodied the genre but also seemed to really enjoy reading it herself.
 She continued to read gothic romance for years, even after parodying it.
 Pastiche may be a better word than ‘parody’ because it simply utilised various tropes, plot points and motifs.

 - The History of the Caliph Vathek (1786) by William Thomas Beckford

 - The Monk (1796) by Mathew Lewis — Lewis was 19 when he wrote this novel of ecclesiastical debasement.
 It is stuffed full of love, murder and immorality, and scandalised England at the time.

-- Frankenstein (1818) by Mary Shelley — Don’t forget that Frankenstein is the doctor (not the monster).
+- Frankenstein (1818) by Mary Shelley — This novel is the pinup Gothic novel.
 Dr Frankenstein creates a creature from body parts culled from graves at the local cemetery.
 It was Ellen Moers who first recognised Frankenstein as a birth myth in 1978, which started academics thinking harder about the role of mothers in Gothic fiction.

 - Melmoth the Wanderer (1820) by Charles Maturin